Shampra/EvernoteToAnytype/README.md

 - Task integration?
 - Embed integration of link -> Non-existent in AT currently
 - Adding more properties for file ?
 (OCR text?)

+### Options (for GUI)
+- Separator for nested tags?
+- tags Relation if existing (need the ID)
+- Import Notebook information as...